Doctor insights on:

 Is vertigo the term for a hissing noise(not ears ringing)in head,if so,will Prochlorperazine stop the hissing noise?

 Sudden ear pain that intensified in hours, loud ringing, fluid movement when pops causing icrutiating pain, sore neck, lymph nodes, mucus, just awful pain?

 Studies done on the : impact of ambient noise in Neonatal Intensive Care Units resulted in recommendations to remove radios/other music, turn down the volume on monitors & avoid plunking items down on closed warmers.
 So, turn off the ringer, hold baby with head up 30 degrees & look at him when feeding.
 Put him face-up in his crib in his room when drowsy, but awake, to self-calm to sleep.
 See healthy children.org. ...Read more

 Sudden ear pain, loud ringing, intensified in hours, fluid movmnt when pops causing icrutiating pain, sore neck, lymph nodes, mucus, becoming intolerable?

 See doc asap: That kind of sudden intese pain along with reaction in lymph nodes is a history that suggest possible ear infection.
-In any even the pain is screaming - go get it seen!
-You may need some antibiotics or done some injury to the ear that got infected.
+In any even the pain is screaming - go get it seen! you may need some antibiotics or done some injury to the ear that got infected.
 This is not something for self treatment without a medical exam.
 See your doc or go to an urgent care center.
 This can get worse without treatment. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Vibration after loud noise in ear cold